neo-project/neo-express/docs/command-reference.md

 ```
 Synchronize local policy values with public Neo network

-Usage: neoxp policy sync [options] <Source> <Account>
+Usage: neoxp policy sync [Options] <Source> <Account>

 Arguments:
-  Source                    Source of policy values.
-Must be local policy settings JSON file or the URL of Neo JSON-RPC
-                            Node
-                            For Node URL,"MainNet" or "TestNet" can be specified in addition to a standard HTTP URL
-  Account                   Account to pay contract invocation GAS fee

-Options:
+[Options]:
   -p|--password <PASSWORD>  password to use for NEP-2/NEP-6 sender
   -i|--input <INPUT>        Path to neo-express data file
   -t|--trace                Enable contract execution tracing
   -j|--json                 Output as JSON
+<Source>: Source of policy values.
+Must be local policy settings JSON file or the URL of Neo JSON-RPC
+                            Node
+                            For Node URL,"MainNet" or "TestNet" can be specified in addition to a standard HTTP URL
+<Account>: Account to pay contract invocation GAS fee
 ```

 The `policy sync` command updates the all the network policy values of the specified Neo-Express blockchain instance.